 All new international applicants are required to pay an application fee of AUD$100.
 This fee will cover all applications made within 2 years of payment.
-You can then choose your course preferences, with a maximum of 8 preferences.
+You can then choose your course preferences.
 You'll also need to provide a copy of your academic results as part of your application.
 If any documents are written in a language other than English, you must include an official translation.

 For more information on supporting documentation, see your online application.

 Appoint an overseas representative

-If you need help applying, you can find an overseas representative to help you with lodge an application, accept your offer and apply for a student visa (if admitted into the University).
+If you need help applying, you can find an overseas representative to help you lodge an application, accept your offer and apply for a student visa (if admitted into the University).
 To find out about their costs and services, see Find an overseas representative.

 Don't have your results yet?